rhdunn/opennlp-extensions/README.md

 # OpenNLP Extensions
 This is a set of extensions for working with OpenNLP.
+1. [opennlp-conll](#opennlp-conll) &ndash; a collection of classes for working with CoNLL-X and CoNLL-U treebanks.

 ## opennlp-conll
-This is a collection of classes for working with CoNLL-X and CoNLL-U files.
+This is a collection of classes for working with CoNLL-X and CoNLL-U treebanks.

 The `opennlp.ext.conll.treebank` package contains the data model classes for CoNLL based treebanks.
 It provides a unified model between the data in